patshaughnessy/patshaughnessy.github.io/posts/2021-10-23-to-learn-a-new-language-read-its-standard-library.markdown

 a fairy tale in a children’s book.
 Anyone can understand it, even people without a Ph.D. in Computer Science or systems programming experience.

+<div style="clear: left"></div>

+<b>Update:</b> There was a [long discussion on Hacker
+News](https://news.ycombinator.com/item?id=28975453) about whether reading the standard library really is a good idea for various different languages.

 ## At First Glance, Crystal Is Ruby

 At first glance, when I read Crystal’s [Array